jorzel/hashnode/cl2a7raes02ugw4nv74vt2n4u.md

 ![pessimistic_nowait.drawio.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650543813518/_8Qf2N797.png)

 ## Update with inline increment
 There is also a simple solution when our goal is only to increment a value.
-However, it would work only if we do not need a part of application logic check, so update process is not separated from query.
+However, it would work only if we do not need a part of application logic check, so update process is not separated from query that can be not up-to-date.
 ```sql
 BEGIN;
 UPDATE example SET important_counter = important_counter + 1